What the study found

 Key points

-- The article continues a 30-year tradition of measuring institutional contributions to OR/MS practice literature.
+- The article continues a 30-year tradition of measuring institutional contribution to applied OR/MS research.

-- The study provides both a current view and a time-series view of institutional priorities in OR/MS practice.
+- It offers both a current view and a time-series view of institutions prioritizing OR/MS in practice.

-- The abstract does not give specific ranking results or list institutions.
+- The abstract does not name specific institutions or report detailed comparative results.

-- No limitations or methodological details are described in the available abstract.
+- No methodological details are provided in the abstract beyond the ranking and time-series focus.

 Disclosure